Shostakovich

 Nevertheless, Shostakovich was a member of the Supreme Soviet of the RSFSR (1947) and the Supreme Soviet of the Soviet Union (from 1962 until his death), as well as chairman of the RSFSR Union of Composers (1960–1968).
 Over the course of his career, he earned several important awards, including the Order of Lenin, from the Soviet government.
 Shostakovich combined various musical techniques in his works.Wikipedia

 His music is characterized by sharp contrasts, elements of the grotesque, and ambivalent tonality; he was also heavily influenced by neoclassicism and by the music of Gustav Mahler.
-His orchestral works include 15…Wikipedia
+His orchestral works…Wikipedia

 Study resources & scores